Triple Crown of Cycling: Winning world titles in three disciplines

 While the triple crown is typically mentioned in the context of road racing, some commentators have used the phrase to refer to winning across three different cycling disciplines: a "rainbow triple crown" (named for the rainbow jersey worn by the reigning world champion).
 In 2014, Pauline Ferrand-Prévot won the World Championship road race and followed this in 2015 with the world championships in cyclocross and cross-country mountain biking, which meant she held world titles in three cycling disciplines simultaneously.
 In 2022, she won the UCI Gravel World Championships, adding to a total of eight world championships across four disciplines.

-Dutch riders Marianne Vos and Mathieu van der Poel have also won world championships in at least three disciplines across their career: Vos won the road race three times, cyclo-cross eight times, track twice (in two different events), and gravel once; van der Poel won the road race once, cyclo-cross seven times, and gravel once.
+Dutch riders Marianne Vos and Mathieu van der Poel have also won world championships in at least three disciplines across their career: Vos won the road race three times, cyclo-cross eight times, track twice (in two different events), and gravel once; van der Poel won the road race once, cyclo-cross eight times, and gravel once.